Each year, about 50,000 children under age 5 go to emergency departments for poisoning after getting ahold of medicine.

 Never refer to medicine as "candy" or another appealing name.
 This can confuse or tempt a child to try other pills when you're not watching.

-Be careful to give the correct dose, and measure it out exactly.
+measure it out exactly.
+This includes reading the label each time you give over-the-counter drugs like acetaminophen and ibuprofen, two popular pain and fever medicines.
 For most emergency visits involving medication errors, according to the U.S. Centers for Disease Control and Prevention, young children were given the wrong dose of medicine by mistake.

 Avoid unnecessary medicines

 Give medications that treat symptoms (such as long-lasting cough) only if your child needs it.
 Over-the-counter cough or cold medicines is not recommended for children under age 6, and they should never be used in children under 2.

 Cold medications often have more than one type of medicine in one bottle.
 Do not give a medicine for fever or pain if you already gave a cold medicine that has a fever or pain medicine in it.
 It is usually best to give one medicine at a time.